top of page

 • How do I get home from The BIG SWIM event?

 Each participant is responsible for getting themselves home from The BIG SWIM.
-We do not recommend that any participant drive themselves home after the event.
+We do not recommend that any participants drive themselves home after the event.

 • When do I need to be at Cape Jourimain Nature Centre?

-All participants are required to attend a safety meeting on the Saturday prior to our event.
+All participants (swimmers, kayakers & volunteers) are required to attend a mandatory safety meeting on the day before our event.
 Our official event weekend schedule will be provided in the month leading up to our event.
-Generally speaking, you should plan to be at our event location mid-day on Saturday.
+Generally speaking, you should plan to be at our event location mid-morning/mid-day on Saturday.
 Our event day start time will be released in the week before The BIG SWIM.
 This time may be altered as the weather changes in the days leading up to the event.
 The most accurate start time will be the one provided in our safety session on Saturday.

 • What do I do about food?